-- 1. The Statute of each public provider of higher education shall include provisions for effective independent external and internal financial audit. - 2.
-A copy of each report made by an external or internal auditor on any provider in receipt of public funds shall be submitted to the Ministry which may call for any explanations from the Governing Council of the provider of higher education, if it deems it necessary to do so. - 3.
-The Ministry may appoint an independent auditor to investigate the financial affairs of any provider of higher education in receipt of public funds and the Governing Council of that provider shall secure cooperation with that audit. - 4.
-In cases which, in the opinion of the Ministry, constitute serious mismanagement of public funds, paragraph 6 of Article 22 of this Law shall be applied.
+- 1. The Statute of each public provider of higher education shall include provisions for effective independent - The Statute of each public provider of higher education shall include provisions for enective independent external and internal financial audit.
+A copy of each report made by an external or internal auditor on any provider in receipt of public funds shall be submitted to the Ministry which may call for any explanations from the Governing Council of the provider of higher education, if it deems it necessary to do so.
+The Ministry may appoint an independent auditor to investigate the financial affairs of any provider of higher education in receipt of public funds and the Governing Council of that provider shall secure competion with that audit. cooperation with that audit. - In cases which, in the opinion of the Ministry, constitute serious mismanagement of public funds, paragraph 6 of Article 22 of this Law shall be applied.